Lyric Critique For Songwriters

 To improve our analysis skills we have to expand our vocabulary and understand how each term applies to lyrics, or the song, or it’s production.

-Each time we critique we increase our understanding.
-The more effort we put into critique, the more potential benefit we, and the writer of the lyric under review, stand to gain.
+Each time we perform a lyric critique we increase our understanding.
+The more effort we put into lyric critique, the more potential benefit we, and the writer of the lyric under review, stand to gain.

 Questions and Measurements